lakkaramnaveen/lakkaramnaveen/README.md

 ## I'm a Full Stack Developer!
 - 🔭 I’m currently working on ** Creating a platform for medium-scale businesses **!
-- ⚡ Fun fact: I love to hit the gym, mentor, read books, run marathons, and hill-climbing
+- ⚡ Fun fact: I love to hit the gym, mentor, read books, run marathons, hill-climbing, and diving.

 <br />